-While CDFW does not have specific fishery management metrics, the general objectives are to provide a self-supporting brown trout fishery between the reservoirs downstream to Power Plant No. 4, and support populations of indigenous nongame species between Power Plant No. 4 and No.6 as well as in Birch and McGee creeks.
+While CDFW does not have specific fishery management metrics, the general objectives are to provide a self-supporting brown trout population between the reservoirs downstream to Plant No. 4, while simultaneously meeting recreational needs through management of stocked fish in these areas.
+CDFW would like to support populations of indigenous nongame species between Coyote Creek (below Intake No. 4) and Plant No.6 as well as in Birch and McGee creeks.
 CDFW indicates that the applicable management objective is to provide adequate habitat suitability.
-The term "adequate habitat" can be defined on a case-by-case basis by a combination of the following scientific and measurable characteristics: stream flow, water quality, food sources, physical habitat, and biotic interactions (CDFW June 21, 2021 letter to SCE).
+The term "adequate habitat" can be defined on a case-by-case basis as a combination of the following characteristics: stream flow, water quality, food sources, physical habitat, and biotic interactions (CDFW June

+21, 2021 letter to SCE).
 Overall, the reaches of Bishop Creek provide adequate habitat quality for a variety of species and lifestages.